rufuspollock-okfn/recline.backend.gdocs/README.md

 the order of the worksheets as shown in the spreadsheet but #gid seems to follow creation order so the gid and worksheetIndex may not be the same if you have re-ordered spreadsheets

-### Results

-The result of fetch has a convenient structure of the following form:

-    result = {
-      records: // array of Objects
-      fields: // array of Field Objects as per http://www.dataprotocols.org/en/latest/json-table-schema.html
-      metadata: {
-        spreadsheetTitle: ...,
-        worksheetTitle: ...,
-        title: spreadsheetTitle +" :: "+ result.worksheetTitle
-      }
-    }

-You can also use GDocs parsing without depending on jQuery:

-    // json should be the JSON you get from the Google Docs JSON API var out = recline.Backend.GDocs.parseData(json);

 ## Dependencies